Estimated Repair Costs for 4 Typical Furnace Issues

 • Furnace won’t turn off

 • Is the furnace switch off?
-Your furnace has a power switch found on or close to it.
+Your furnace has a power switch located on or near it.
 Since this switch looks like a light switch, it’s easy to accidentally turn it off.
-If it was off, it might take your furnace a few minutes to start.
+If it was off, it might take your furnace a few minutes to turn on.

 Estimated Repair Cost